bin3lam/WPArticle-MSNSlideshow-Server/README.md

 # WPArticle-MSNSlideshow-Server
-The backend server for the WPArticle-MSNSlideshow WordPress Plugin.
+This component serves as the backend server for the WPArticle-MSNSlideshow WordPress plugin, managing data processing and integration, built in node.js.